Zapain is commonly prescribed for moderate to severe pain and is an opioid drug.

 - Taking co-codamol with alcohol or other drugs to increase its effects

 Addiction is an illness and not a moral failing.
 No one chooses to become addicted.
-If you or someone you love have become addicted to Zapain, there is professional help and treatment available.
+If you or someone you love have become addicted to Codeine, professional help and treatment are available.

 Signs of Zapain addiction include